 How the policy was developed, who was consulted and how it was shared with stakeholders, including parents and families

 This policy was first written by Mr. Rob Leonard in 2014.
-This version was updated in February 2017 to reflect the current needs and areas for development within Gosforth Central Middle School.
+This version was updated in February 2017 to reflect the current needs and areas for development within Gosforth Central Middle School and amended in August, 2017.
 Improving the provision for pupils with special needs and or disabilities is a key focus of the school improvement plan (2016-17) and as such forms a key element staff professional development this year.